raunodepasquale/azure-kubernetes-service-via-terraform/readme.md

 ## How to use it

 Release 0.2.0 with the tests completed for the creation of the cluster, with ingress controller, cert-manager and cluster issuers for HTTP validation of Let's Encrypt certificates.

-Pre-requisite to use it is to have an Azure Subscription.

 To use it: